The Answers to the 12 Most Contentious Health Debates

 Is coconut oil really “pure poison”?

-Last year, a Harvard professor set off stirs of confusion when she said coconut oil is "pure poison."
+In 2019, a Harvard professor said coconut oil was “pure poison.”
 Her claim may seem a bit extreme, but coconut oil is something to be wary of.
-"Some benefits to coconut oil are that it gives a nice flavor to food, has higher smoke point than olive oil (meaning you can sauté better without burning), and contains medium chain triglycerides (MCTs)," says Rachel Larkey CDN, CLC, a New York City-based RD.
-"MCTs are more easily digestible than some other types of fats, which means they might be good for people who have digestive diseases or trouble absorbing nutrients.
+“Some benefits to coconut oil are that it gives a nice flavor to food, has higher smoke point than olive oil (meaning you can sauté better without burning), and contains medium chain triglycerides (MCTs),” says New York City-based dietitian Rachel Larkey.
+“MCTs are more easily digestible than some other types of fats, which means they might be good for people who have digestive diseases or trouble absorbing nutrients.
 They may also be helpful in brain function.
-It's important to be aware though that coconut oil does have a lot of saturated fat, which means if you have high cholesterol you might want to use other oils in your rotation as well, instead of only using coconut oil. "
+It’s important to be aware though that coconut oil does have a lot of saturated fat, which means if you have high cholesterol you might want to use other oils in your rotation as well, instead of only using coconut oil. ”

 Should you be using artificial sweeteners?